Frequently Asked Questions

 Where’s the best place to get suits dry cleaned?

 Rather than using the usual high street cleaners we recommend specialist dry cleaners as the garments are sponged and spot-cleaned individually.

 Staff in these establishments are also well trained and know how to handle and press a suit correctly.
-We would recommend Jeeves of Belgravia or Lewis & Wayne.
-Call us and we’ll provide you with their telephone numbers.
+We would recommend Jeeves of Belgravia.
+Call us and we’ll provide you with their telephone number.

 There is nothing wrong with a suit being worn twice in the same week, especially if those days are a few days apart, but obviously the more often a suit is worn, the shorter its life span.
 Try to avoid wearing a suit two days in a row.
 If you own at least 5 suits and you rotate them properly, they should last a decent length of time.